IMAGE Project: Tutorial

 Overview, controls, installation and hardware

+The IMAGE extension is fully supported on Chrome, but also works on Edge, Brave, Safari, and Opera for Desktop or Laptop.
 To use IMAGE, install the extension to your web browser by visiting the IMAGE Project Chrome webstore page and clicking "Add to Chrome".
 A button labelled "Interpret this graphic with IMAGE" will appear after graphics, charts, and maps.
 You can choose a specific graphic for which you would like to have a richer experience.
 By activating these buttons, you'll send the graphic to the IMAGE server.
 The IMAGE server then sends back one or more interpretations which are presented to you either through audio, text, or haptics.
 Because the actual graphic is sent to a server, be sure to never use IMAGE on graphics that may contain sensitive or personal information.

 If you prefer, you can open an IMAGE Extension Launch Pad by pressing the keys Alt+I on your keyboard.
 This will take you to a window where you can access this page if you need help, or you can open a file on your computer, or manage the extension options.